 I also have to say that it was incredibly hard to rank these guitars.
 I feel like each of them has something unique about them that could have put them in the number one spot.
 So, consider this a loose ranking.
 Better still, tell me in the comments which guitar you think deserves the top spot.

 Someday you may decide to move up to a Martin, Taylor or Gibson that costs several thousand dollars, but chances are you’ll be afraid to take it out of the house!
 You may end up feeling like your guitar is better off in a museum than on your lap.

 And don’t even think about the look your spouse will give you when you tell them you’re dropping $4000 on a new guitar!

-Around $1000 is the just about the right price for getting a quality guitar you won’t feel guilty about owning.
+Around a thousand dollars is just about the right price for getting a quality guitar you won’t feel guilty about owning.
 These guitars are players, and they look good and sound amazing.

 You can really drive yourself crazy worrying about gear, tonewoods and guitar brands.
 The time you spend worrying about that stuff is time better spent practicing.
 Choose your new instrument wisely, find the best guitar for under $1000 you can, and play on.

 You’ll get great value and a guitar that will last for the rest of your life.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.